 Ashley and her husband waited four years before trying to conceive again, in part because of the traumatic nature of Natasha's birth.
 Unfortunately, Ashley had two miscarriages, one at 7 weeks' gestation and the other at 15 weeks' gestation, before this pregnancy.
-As a result, Ashley and her husband are
+As a result, Ashley and her husband are both thrilled and very nervous about this pregnancy.

-Thirty weeks into her pregnancy, Ashley comes into the triage unit at Sharp Mary Birch Hospital for Women and Newborns (SMBHWN).
+Thirty weeks into her pregnancy, Ashley comes into the triage unit at Sharp Mary Birch Hospital for Women & Newborns (SMBHWN).
 After a physical examination, a physician confirms that Ashley's membranes have ruptured.
 As in her first pregnancy, Ashley is once again experiencing what is known as Preterm Premature Rupture of the Membranes or PROM, one of the most common causes of premature birth, and one of the most common reasons women are admitted to the Perinatal Special Care Unit (PSCU) at SMBHWN.